 Hillcrest Park This Park is 157 acres bordered by Sycamore, 14th, Norris and 7th streets.
-This Park provides lighted playing fields for baseball, youth football and softball play each with restrooms.
-There are unlit playing fields for Soccer, Tennis, Volleyball and Basketball.
+This Park provides lighted fields for baseball, youth football and softball play each with restrooms.
+There are unlit playing fields for soccer, tennis, volleyball and basketball.
 A Dog Park with separate areas for large dogs and small dogs is available.
-The park has picnic areas with tables and shelters as well as a walking trail.
-This park has an indoor swimming pool with aerobic workout facility and a newly constructed Splash Park.
-There is a newly remodeled facility called Sisler Youth Recreation Building (YRB) that is available for rental.
+The park has covered picnic tables as well as a walking trail.
+This park has an indoor swimming pool with aerobic workout facility and a Splash Park.
+There is a facility called the Joe & Charlene Sisler Youth Recreation Building (YRB) that is available for rent.
 The Sunken Garden which is a botanical garden is a popular site for wedding rentals.
 Hillcrest Park is also home to the 2nd largest Zoo in the state of New Mexico.

 Ned Houk Park This park is located on Highway 209 North.
 There are 370 developed acres out of 3,200 acres available.
-This area provides 4 basketball courts, 2 ball fields, archery range, motor sports race track, trails for ATV vehicles and horses, Disc Golf course and a model airplane flying area.
+This area provides 4 basketball courts, 2 ball fields, archery range, motor sports race track, trails for ATV vehicles and horses, disc golf course and a model airplane flying area.
 The park has three lakes of which one is stocked with fish for recreation fishing.
 There are several picnic areas with playground equipment and restroom facilities.
-There is a large area with band shell and tables available for rental.
-Also located in this park is the Old Homestead Museum and Pappy Thornton Farm Museum.
+There is a large area with band shell and tables.
+There are 6 areas of tables available for rent.
+Also located in this park is the Old Homestead Museum and Pappy Thornton Farm Museum (available by appointment only).

 Greene Acres Park (21st Street, Main and Mitchell) 24 acres with a lake that is stocked for bank fishing only.
-This park has one lighted tennis court, a walking trail, playground, basketball court, and skate park.
+This park has one lighted tennis court, an 8/10 mile cement walking trail, playground, basketball court, and skate park.
 The park has restrooms and a girl’s softball field.
 Several picnic tables and shelters are available.

 Bob Spencer Park (Echols and Lore) 15 acres.
 This area has 2 softball fields that have lighting, playground area, a rugby field, a cricket field, concession stand and restroom facilities.

 Dennis Chavez Park (14th and Hull) 10 acres.
-This park has a lake that is stocked with fish for bank fishing only, a lighted playground that is handicapped accessible, picnic areas with shelters and a ½ mile cement walking trail.
+This park has a lake that is stocked with fish for bank fishing only, a lighted playground that is handicapped accessible, picnic areas with shelters and a ½ mile cement walking trail and restroom facilities.

 Potter Park (Upsilon and 7th Street) 8 acres.
-This park contains an outdoor swimming pool, tennis courts, basketball court, 1 youth football field, 1 little league baseball field, restrooms and a large shelter for picnics.
+This park contains an outdoor swimming pool, tennis courts, basketball court, 1 youth football field, 3 little league baseball fields, restrooms and a large shelter for picnics.